 - Specify whether the book has academic textbook potential.
 If it does, list the graduate or undergraduate course titles.
 Estimate the number of colleges or universities that might use the book and, if possible, provide examples of these institutions.
-Approximate expected student enrollment and the how often the course would be taught throughout the year.
-Indicate whether you would provide an instructor's guide or solutions manual.
+Indicate whether you would provide an instructor’s guide or solutions manual.

-- Estimate the length of the book (please describe it in terms of 8.5-by-11-inch paper, double-spaced text pages), including the projected number of illustrations, photographs, equations, tables, and figures.
+- Estimate the length of the book (please describe it in terms of 8.5-by-11-inch, double-spaced, Times New Roman MS Word pages), including the projected number of illustrations, photographs, equations, tables, and figures.